MicrohexHQ/blakesum/README.md

 BLAKESUM
 ========

-Utility to calculate BLAKE-224, -256 checksums.
+Utility to calculate BLAKE-224 or BLAKE-256 checksums.

 Installation